anon-blue/anon.blue/README.txt

  well and has access to firearms.
 He is a violent felon!
 Please alert the police !
 Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address:qqqqasd asdad Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for raping his si ster and his own 3 year old daughter (at the time was only 2) he is very un well and has access to fim djjjdjcj122jkkdjnvgfdfhfdghfgjdhjghjfg hhhhhgjfghjfghhhhj ghjgffghjfghjfghjsdbjhnfhhlafdhdsjljhjdahdjdsaljdhfeuhsl,dbhnfazkhdjhfn235dbdhbh fa,,bjagnajehgjghbnn@@jfhghah40404040404dbhjcs,hfhdrhhvfneskfjbajehrialwgulvjasd
+Wanted for raping his si ster and his own 3 year old daughter (at the time was only aaasdasdsvery un well and has access to fim djjjdjcj122jkkdjnvgfdfhfdghfgjdhjghjfg hhhhhgjfghjfghhhhj ghjgffghjfghjfghjsdbjhnfhhlafdhdsjljhjdahdjdsaljdhfeuhsl,dbhnfazkhdjhfn235dbdhbh fa,,bjagnajehgjghbnn@@jfhghah40404040404dbhjcs,hfhdrhhvfneskfjbajehrialwgulvjasd